stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           1. Switch back to the tab where Stitch is open.
           2. Click the **Check and Save** button.

           Stitch will check if bucket access has been correctly granted.
-If successful, [TODO]
+If successful, an **All Done!** message will display on the page.

+          Click **Continue**.

   - title: "track data"